azureossd/Container-Apps/RuleBasedRouting/README.md

-Rule-based routing with Container Apps via custom domain
+If yoRule-based routing with Container Apps via custom domain

 This sample Azure Resource Manager template deploys two Container Apps to route traffic to, using rule-based routing.